AntonShalgachev/coil/README.md

 This is a C++17 library that allows you to call functions at runtime using a simple yet powerful command-like scripting language.
 It has no dependencies. `coil` relies on the templates, however it's optimized for compilation speed (see [Compilation time impact](#compilation-time-impact))

-> ⚠️ **The library is currently under development.** Major changes are to be expected, although the main branch is kept more or less stable

 Table of contents:
 - [Quick peek](#quick-peek)
 - [Introduction](#introduction)